ASU-Mayo Center for Innovative Imaging

-The ASU-Mayo Clinic Imaging Informatics and Analytics Laboratory (AMIIAL) is a collaborative effort between the School of Computing, Informatics, and Decision Systems Engineering at ASU and the Department of Radiology at Mayo Clinic Arizona.
+The ASU-Mayo Center for Innovative Imaging (AMCII) is a collaborative effort between the School of Computing, Informatics, and Decision Systems Engineering at ASU and the Department of Radiology at Mayo Clinic Arizona.
 Our goal is to improve patient care by analyzing and managing information in radiology images and databases.
 We achieve this goal by developing novel informatics, statistics & machine learning, and systems engineering approaches.

 Center for Accelerating Operational Efficiency, A Department of Homeland Security Center of Excellence